 Sheryl Pepple is an author and speaker for aNew Season/A Widow’s Might Ministries.
 She lives in Texas with her yellow lab, Super Duper Cooper, and spends time with her two daughters, her son-in-law, and her grandson.
 She is a seasoned traveler and loves to visit great snorkeling and diving areas.
 Her husband was killed by a drunk driver in September 2011 and she lost her brother, the victim of an unsolved murder, years ago.
 Sheryl feels blessed to be able to share how evident God’s grace and faithfulness is in her life.

-If you are interested in having her speak, please contact her via email at: email@example.com.
+If you are interested in having her or any of our team speak, please contact us via email at: email@example.com

 Want to read another great article by Sheryl?
-Heartwarming Conclusion
+Remembering to Rest

-Want to read another article about God’s faithfulness?
-Moving Forward by Teri Cox
+Want to read another article about God as your Husband?
+Heart Specialist by Erika